silverstripe/silverstripe-versioned-snapshots/README.md

 It's solving an [important UX issue](https://github.com/silverstripe/silverstripe-versioned/issues/195) with versioning, which is particularly visible in [content blocks](https://github.com/dnadesign/silverstripe-elemental) implementations.

-This module enables the data model, you might also be interested in [silverstripe/versioned-snapshot-admin](https://github.com/silverstripe/silverstripe-versioned-snapshot-admin) to expose these snapshots through the "History" tab of the CMS.
+This module enables the data model.
+To take full advantage of its core offering, you should install [silverstripe/versioned-snapshot-admin](https://github.com/silverstripe/silverstripe-versioned-snapshot-admin) to expose these snapshots through the "History" tab of the CMS.

 WARNING: This module is experimental, and not considered stable.